Interior Design

 2. Furniture

 Furniture placement and selecting the right type of furniture for your interior isn’t possible without geometry.
-There’s a reason why certain chairs feel more comfortable than others and why some tables seem to fit perfectly in a room while others appear out of place.
+Some chairs feel more comfortable, and some tables fit better because of thoughtful design.
 And that reason is geometry.
-Designers employ the principles of ergonomics and spatial geometry by using mathematical formulas to determine the ideal height, width, and depth of furniture pieces.
+Designers use ergonomics and geometry to calculate ideal furniture dimensions.
 This makes everything feel just right and in place!

 3. Color Theory

 Wondering how does an interior design use geometry here?
 Color schemes in interior design are often influenced by geometric principles.
-Architects and interior designers use color theory to create visually balanced compositions and pick colors that complement the geometry of the room.
-They might use contrast colors or pick a whole range of shades for harmonious color palettes to ensure the colors work with the room’s geometry making it balanced and beautiful.
+Architects and designers use color theory to balance visuals and match colors to a room’s geometry.
+They use contrasting or pick a whole range of shades to create palettes that enhance the room’s geometry and balance.

 4. Lighting Design